ada-pooldata/adablock-tg-notifier/README.md

 You can run it in a screen session, or set it up as a service, to have it running in the background.
 Will be writing a dockerfile and a bash script to install as a service as soon as possible.

+## Usage

+The following commands are available:

+- **enable**: enables notifications for leader slots
+- **disable**: disables notifications for leader slots
+- **nextslot**: shows information on the next leader slot assigned to your pool
+- **leaderlog**: shows the number of leader slots assigned in the last available epoch

 ## Todo

 - filter for valid chat ids (to prevent people from using your bot and retrieving leader slot timestamps)